ray-project/kuberay/docs/development/development.md

 # KubeRay Development Guide

 This guide provides an overview of the different components in the KubeRay project and instructions for developing and testing each component.
+Most developers will be concerned with the KubeRay Operator; the other components are optional.

 ## KubeRay Operator